UnTraDe/RAFReader/README.md

 RAFReader
 =========

-Can extract RAF files and display models.
+A small program that can extract RAF files and display the models with their textures.